 On top you may not get inside the castle buildings: I would urge you to walk the length of the palace and admire the view of the river and the Pest side of Budapest on the other side.
 For this reason you should arrive here in the afternoon before the sun sets.

 In the evening tourists gather at the Fisherman’s Bastion for a view of the Danube, a selfie in front of the Saint Istvan statue and a picture or two of the Matthias Church.
 There are restaurants around and as the evenings sets the streets actually become quite peaceful.
 Suggestion: See if you can find the Fekete Holló Vendégl? restaurant with live Gypsy music.

 More about Budapest and Hungary

-I feel tempted to list all articles from Budapest here, but instead I will leave a link to all Sandalsand articles from Hungary.
+I feel tempted to list all articles from the Hungarian capital here, because I have many impressions from Budapest.
+Instead I will leave a link to all Sandalsand articles from Hungary.